-Be that as it may I have met enough Oldlaw professionals over the last decade who I know they know they are telling deliberate lies solely in order to justify a business model that handsomely rewards them on a number of levels for perpetuating these lies.
+Be that as it may I have met enough Oldlaw professionals over the last decade who I know that they know they are telling deliberate lies solely in order to justify a business model that handsomely rewards them on a number of levels, for perpetuating these lies.

-These are a list of 20 lies I have assembled with a little help from my friends who have also encountered similar lies.
-Maybe there are some other lies that you can add to this list and if so I would be grateful to hear from you.
+This is a list of 20 lies I have assembled with a little help from my friends who have also encountered similar lies.
+Maybe there are some other lies that you can add to this list and if so, I would be grateful to hear from you.
 Maybe too you do not agree with me and you do not believe these are all lies.
-If the latter is the case I would equally love to hear from you.
+If the latter is the case, I would equally love to hear from you.

 Why it’s a lie.
 Might as well start with the MOAL (“Mother Of All Lies”).
 Sorry but no truth to this one at all.
-Like a certain commander-in-chief though if you say it often enough others will believe it-and you might even believe it yourself.
+Like a certain commander-in-chief though, if you say it often enough others will believe it; and you might even believe it yourself.
 I’ve written an article directly on this subject.
 Take a look at “Time Billing is Accurate, Transparent and Ethical”.

-Lie #3 “We value our “non fee earners” (sic) as much as we value our “fee earners” (sic).”
+“We value our “non-fee earners” (sic) as much as we value our “fee earners” (sic).”

 Why it’s a lie.
 Really?
 Ask those in your firm that are not assigned an hourly rate what they think of this statement.
-If you are a “non fee earner” you are classified as a cost centre and you ought feel pretty guilty about that.
+If you are a “non-fee earner”, you are classified as a cost centre and you ought to feel pretty guilty about that.

 Why it’s a lie.
 Fake News!
 Oldlaw firms are far, far from the most efficient organisations on earth.
 Their business models are built on inefficiencies and they are financially rewarded for these inefficiencies.

 Why it’s a lie.
 A false claim made by many Oldlaw firms for the last 30-40 years.
 There is no such thing as full service.
 It's a meaningless statement.
 What is the opposite of full service?
 Half service?
-If it is intended to indicate that the firm operates in all areas of law that is even a greater whopper.
+If it is intended to indicate that the firm operates in all areas of law, that is even a greater whopper.
 Tim Williams shares his thoughts on this in his article, “There’s no such thing as full service”.

 Why it’s a lie.
 Oldlaw PR work overtime on this statement at the moment because it is trendy to say you are a collaborative organisation.
 Lawyers by nature are not especially collaborative and like working in silos.
 Their internal measurements and rewards encourage this and are a disincentive to genuine collaboration.
 Anything that vaguely looks like collaboration is paid for by the client anyway.
 Cross selling is not collaboration.
 See this.

 Why it’s a lie.
 You really value all these behaviours?
 Yeah right.
 Here’s what Denise Lee Yohn had to say about this in her article “Ban These 5 Words From Your Corporate Values Statement”.